api-platform/docs/core/filters.md

 [/codeSelector]

-Given that the collection endpoint is `/tweets`, you can filter tweets by id and date in ascending or descending order:
+Given that the collection endpoint is `/tweets`, you can filter tweets by ID and date in ascending or descending order:
 `/tweets?order[id]=asc&order[date]=desc`.

 By default, whenever the query does not specify the direction explicitly (e.g: `/tweets?order[id]&order[date]`), filters